jdorsey-dev/grocery-tracker/README.md

-# CS210 Project Three – Corner Grocer
+# CS210 Portfolio Project – Corner Grocer

+## Project Summary
-This project is a C++ program that reads grocery item data from an input file and tracks how often each item appears.
-The program uses a map to store item names and their frequencies, then allows the user to interact with the data through a menu.
+This project analyzes grocery item purchase frequency from an input file.
+The program reads item data, stores the frequency of each item using a map, and allows the user to view results in multiple formats, including a list of item counts, individual item searches, and a histogram display.
+This simulates how a business might track and analyze purchasing trends.

+## What I Did Well
+I structured the program using functions instead of placing all logic in main(), which improved readability and organization.
+I also used a map data structure to efficiently store and retrieve item frequencies.
+Additionally, I formatted the output clearly so users can easily understand the results.

+## Areas for Improvement
+I could improve the program by adding stronger input validation to handle unexpected user input.
+Another enhancement would be allowing users to select different input files instead of using a fixed file name.
+Adding sorting or exporting features would also make the program more useful.

-## Features
+## Challenges and Solutions
-- Search for a specific item and see how many times it appears
-- Print all items with their frequencies
-- Display a histogram using asterisks
-- Save frequency data to an output file (`frequency.dat`)

-## How It Works
-- The program reads from `CS210_Project_Three_Input_File.txt`
-- Each item is stored in a `map<string, int>`
-- A menu allows the user to choose different actions
-- Input is validated to prevent crashes or invalid entries
+The most challenging part of this project was working with file input and correctly storing item frequencies in a map.
+I overcame this by breaking the problem into smaller steps and testing each part individually.
+I also used course materials and external resources to reinforce my understanding.

-## Files Included
+## Transferable Skills
-- `groceryMain.cpp` – main program and user interaction
-- `groceryClass.cpp` – class function implementations
-- `grocery.h` – class definition
-- `CS210_Project_Three_Input_File.txt` – input data file
+This project strengthened my ability to work with file input/output, maps, loops, and functions.
+These skills are directly applicable to future programming projects and coursework.

+## Maintainability and Readability
+The program is maintainable due to its use of clear function structure, descriptive variable names, and consistent formatting.
+Comments are included to explain key parts of the code, making it easier for other developers to understand and modify.

-## How to Run
+## How to Run the Program
-1. Make sure all files are in the same directory
+1. Ensure the input file is in the correct directory.
-2. Compile the program
+2. Compile the program using a C++ compiler.
-3. Run the executable
+3. Run the executable and follow the menu prompts.
-4. Follow the menu prompts

-## Notes
+## Author
-- Item searches are case-sensitive (ex: "Apples" is different from "apples")
-- The program creates a backup file named `frequency.dat`
+Josh Dorsey
+CS210 – Programming Languages